coreos/tectonic-installer/Documentation/install/aws/aws-terraform.md

 The Tectonic Console should be up and running after the containers have downloaded.
 You can access it at the DNS name configured in your variables file.

-Inside of the `/generated` folder you should find any credentials, including the CA if generated, and a kubeconfig.
+Inside of the `/generated` folder you should find any credentials, including the CA if generated, and a `kubeconfig`.
 You can use this to control the cluster with `kubectl`:

 ```bash
 $ export KUBECONFIG=generated/auth/kubeconfig